rodrigueztrach/rodrigueztrach/README.md

 #  Hi!
 I'm Ronny Rodríguez

-<h3>A junior software developer eager to grow in the tech world.
+<h3>A software developer eager to grow in the tech world.
 I have hands-on experience building both desktop and web applications.</h3>

 <p>I'm comfortable working with SQL databases, designing and managing data efficiently to support my projects.</p>